Ant Money

 Most apps using Ant Money didn’t store a lot of information due to performance constraints on writes to PostgreSQL, and data from other partners was nearly impossible to obtain so Ant Money could enrich its first-party data.
 Ant Money had to do a bulk load of the data and it was so time-consuming that certain data was skipped.
 Ant Money was dropping approximately 2.4GB per day of data due to these issues.

-IMAGE | Ant Money’s architecture before SingleStore
+Ant Money’s architecture before SingleStore

-“Everyone should be able to slice and dice data in the company.
+Ant Money believes everyone should be able to slice and dice data in the company.
 If someone needed data before, they had to talk to someone in engineering or the data team.
 We have a variety of internal users who are fairly savvy with looking up data, but they were blocked and unable to get additional insight or feedback in terms of how to shape some of our data,” said Singh.
+While Ant Money could solve this problem with PostgreSQL, it was cost-prohibitive to do so, as it would need to supersize its Postgres instances to scale the system.

 Ant Money needed a way to improve performance, lower TCO, achieve cost-effective scaling, and empower its teams with real-time analytics.

-Technology Requirements
+technology-requirementsTechnology Requirements

 Ant Money needed to connect all of its embedded installs and microservices, each with its own data, into a single, unified data store.
 Its technology requirements included: